mashaal/destroyer/README.md

 4) Enter the cloned repository using `cd destroyer`.
 5) Install the needed dependency [electron-window-state](https://github.com/mawie81/electron-window-state) by issuing the command `npm install --save electron-window-state` while you are in the cloned Destroyer directory.
 6) Launch `Destroyer` by typing `electron index.js` while you are inside the cloned Destroyer directory.

 Currently a black window with a functional meny will appear.
 If you use the menu to activate the developer tools the error "Failed to load resource: net::ERR_FILE_NOT_FOUND" for the file
 `destroyer/bundle/destroyer.js`

+If you drag a directory containing a correctly lanmed .flac-file you may get the error: ``Failed to clear temp storage: It was determined that certain files are unsafe for access within a Web application, or that too many calls are being made on file resources.
+SecurityError`` or an error stating there is no permission to access the file.

 ## Future?